 What can students expect in the various stages of the Assessed Internship Programme?

-Expect to feel overwhelmed with the amount of information coming in and to feel under pressure to deliver good results, but never in a situation where you can’t ask for help.
-You will be surrounded by a group of people who want to help you, including your buddy, supervisor and mentor.
+Expect to be challenged to deliver results, but never in a situation where you can’t ask for help.
+You will be surrounded by a group of people who want to help you including your Shell Buddy, supervisor, and mentor.
 From day one, you will feel like a member of the team that you are working in.

 What is some of your advice to students applying to internships, and how would you encourage them to put their best foot forward?